Link Search Menu Expand Document

 Use the following command to restore an EBS volume that was encrypted on backup as unencrypted:

-sudo -E elastio ebs restore --rp <rp-id> encryption disable
+sudo -E elastio ebs restore --rp <elastio-rp-id> encryption disable

 Shrink an EBS volume